-Ways to get closer to your partner – Relationships can be complex and confusing.
-There are times we feel a soul connection with our partner while at other times we don’t experience that level of intimacy with our lover.
-It may feel like the relationship is losing the spark and excitement and you just seem to coexist with each other.
-However, there are ways to light up that feeling of love and get closer to your partner again.
+Relationships can be complex and confusing.
+There are times you feel a soul connection, while at other times you don’t experience that level of intimacy, but deeply crave to be open with your partner.
+It may feel like the relationship is losing its spark and excitement and you just seem to coexist with each other.
+However, there are ways to light up that feeling of love and become more open with your partner.

 Disclosure invites disclosure.
 There is no way to force someone to talk about him- or herself.
 We can only invite conversation by taking risks ourselves.
 Enjoying the transparency of another person is earned by building trust to the point where they know that their revelations will be treated with respect, and they trust that their disclosures will be met with reciprocity—a similar depth and breadth of the disclosure.

 If you’ve lived long enough, life has given you aggravation, loss, betrayal, broken promises, exploitation, and suffering.
 And part of this probably came from relationships with people who meant something to us, who could not hear us, see us, respect us, or really love us because of their own limitations.

 If we couldn’t see that the lack of fulfilling connection had a great deal to do with the other person, we may have decided that it was our feelings and the way that we expressed them that was the problem.

 The only way to correct this perception is to begin practicing the art of revealing ourselves to those with who we are closest.
 If we create a contract with our partner or other intimate that states that this is our growing edge and we are making an alliance to become adept at intimately relating, they may be willing to enter into the joint project as well.
 This creates an ideal agreement where both partners pay attention to their inner life—what’s working and what’s not working.

 6 Steps To Becoming More Open with Your Partner